The convex core of quasifuchsian manifolds with particles: Compactness statements

 \subsection{Convergence of convex cores}

 The last step in the proof of Lemma \ref{lm:compact} is to show that, under the assumption that the sequence of metrics on the boundary are bounded, a subsequence of convex cores converges for the bilipschitz topology.
+Before starting the proof, we will discuss the Margulis Lemma for quasifuchsian manifolds with particles.
+Let us first review the Margulis Lemma for manifolds with variable curvature.